Sept. 17, 2015

-The Georgetown University women's basketball team and the BIG EAST Conference released the 2014-15 league schedule on Thursday afternoon.
-The Hoyas will have two games on national television both being broadcast on FOX Sports1.
+WASHINGTON - The Georgetown University women's basketball team and the BIG EAST Conference released the 2015-16 league schedule on Thursday afternoon.
+The Hoyas will have three games on national television being broadcast on FOX Sports 2 (FS2), and the remaining conference games will be available on the BIG EAST Digital Network.

-The schedule format has changed this season as conference games will be played on Fridays and Sundays with each institution having a travel partner.
+The schedule format will remain the same as last year as conference games will be played on Fridays and Sundays with each institution having a travel partner.